bcw222/chromium-website/site/chromium-os/index.md

 ---
 breadcrumbs: []
 page_name: chromium-os
-title: Chromium OS
+title: ChromiumOS
 ---

 <div class="two-column-container">
 <div class="column">

-Chromium OS is an open-source project that aims to build an operating system that provides a fast, simple, and more secure computing experience for people who spend most of their time on the web.
+ChromiumOS is an open-source project that aims to build an operating system that provides a fast, simple, and more secure computing experience for people who spend most of their time on the web.
 Here you can review the project's [design docs](http://www.chromium.org/chromium-os/chromiumos-design-docs),